a3X3k/Invention_Management_System/README.md

 - This Method is used to add the available Awards to the DataBase.
 - These Awards will be given to the Inventor based on their Invention.
-- It doesn’t take any parameter and doesn’t return anything.
+- It doesn&#39;t take any parameter and doesn&#39;t return anything.
 - It just asks for the name of the Award that has to added when it is called.

 **- Remove\_Awards():**

 - This method is used to remove the Awards from the DataBase.

-- It doesn’t take any parameter and doesn’t return anything.
+- It doesn&#39;t take any parameter and doesn&#39;t return anything.

 **- Add\_Jury\_Members():**

 - This Method is used to add the details of the Jury Members to the DataBase.
-- It doesn’t take any parameter and doesn’t return anything.
+- It doesn&#39;t take any parameter and doesn&#39;t return anything.
 - It just asks for the details of the Jury that has to added when it is called.

 **- Remove\_Jury\_Members():**

 - This method is used to remove the details of the Jury Members from the DataBase.

-- It doesn’t take any parameter and doesn’t return anything.
+- It doesn&#39;t take any parameter and doesn&#39;t return anything.

 **- Add\_Panel():**

 - This Method is used to add the Panel to the DataBase.
-- It doesn’t take any parameter and doesn’t return anything.
+- It doesn&#39;t take any parameter and doesn&#39;t return anything.
 - It just asks for the details of the Panel that has to added when it is called.

 **- Declare\_Finalists():**